translation/angular/README.md

 #### Sync

-To send new translatable keys/strings and get new translations from Translation.io, simply run:
+To send new translatable keys/strings and get new translations from Translation.io, simply run :

 ```bash
 npm run tio --sync --options=tio.config.json